ibois-epfl/augmented-stacking/README.md

 # 2022.05.09 - Implementation of Non-Blocking Visualizer + general repo refactoring

 Implementation of a non-blocking visualizer for following the as-built status of the construction.
+The visualizer reads a recording directory which contains the captured scene and the stones as a meshes.
+The current stone is highlighted in red.

 <p>
     <img src="./img/nonblockingvis.png" width="600">